briangormanly/4dflib/README.md

 4DFLib using SLF4J for logging for Logging Facade.
 You can plug in your desired logging framework at deployment time.

+<h2>2.1 Connection Pool</h2>

+As of version 1.3 4DFLib uses HikariCP (https://github.com/brettwooldridge/HikariCP) for connection pooling.
+To use it simplely add the following FdfSetting when initializing:

+    fdfSettings.USE_HIKARICP = true;

+That is it, for additional connection pool tuning see [FdfSetting](https://github.com/briangormanly/4dflib/blob/master/src/main/java/com/fdflib/util/FdfSettings.java)

 <h2>3.
 Maven Central Repository Information</h2>
 ```